ThunderFly-aerospace/TFCAB01/README.md

-# TFCAB01 - Thunderfly Pixhawk compatible cabling system
+# TFCAB01 - ThunderFly Pixhawk compatible cabling system

 TFCABxxyy01 are silicone cables for [Pixhawk](https://pixhawk.org/) based drones.
 The cables are from the both sides equipped with JST-GH high-streght plastic clips.
-Cables are designed and manufactured to have increased restistance to electromagnetic interference and self cross-talk.
+Cables are designed and manufactured to have increased resistance to electromagnetic interference and self cross-talk.

 ## Where I can buy them?

 Cables can be purchased online from Thunderfly Tindie store.
 Links to individual variants can be found in the following list.

 ## List of ThunderFly cables

+Currently, there are available cables mainly for I²C and UAVCAN busses, although [more cable variants are defined](https://docs.px4.io/main/en/assembly/cable_wiring.html).
+That less common variants of cables could be delivered upon request.

  * TFCAB15I2C01 (I2C, 15cm)
  * TFCAB30I2C01 (I2C, 30cm)